 The biggest mistake people make is potting plants in a decorative pot without drainage.
 Personally, I like to use grow pots for as long as it makes sense, and then place them in decorative planters.

-However, once your plant becomes too big to move to water, choose a pot like these.
+However, once your plant becomes too big to move to water, choose a pot like these with drainage holes.

 4 Steps to Repot a Ficus Lyrata